ayodejiayankola/Carry1stCommerce/README.md

 2. Cart operations are session-based and do not persist across app launches.
 3. The "Buy Now" button is a placeholder without functional implementation for this prototype.

----

-This revised version streamlines the content while ensuring clarity and coherence.
-It emphasizes important technical details and project setup instructions, making it easier for other developers or reviewers to follow.